aytacg26/todoreact/README.md

 ### Create Actions for the reducer in Actions Folder, actions file of target reducer

 Ex : Actions for todoReducer inside Actions folder, todoActions file : types constants should be imported to use in actions.
+In actions for async functions (ex: fetching data from backend), redux-thunk will be required. (npm i redux-thunk)

     ````
             export const addTodo = (newTodo) => {